COSD-PANDA/datasd_council_report_2017/main/inventory_findings.md

 ![public datasets](assets/chart/pubdsg.png)

 ##### Insights
 Departments already consider nearly half of the reported datasets to be public but are not yet publishing them.
+There are others that they do publish, but not in a central, organized location and in an open format.
 As we prioritize public data sets for release, we envision these to be among the low-hanging fruit to consider for publication in the Open Data portal.
 Some examples include:

 * Capital Improvement Projects (PW).
 * Library Locations and Hours (Library).
 * Event Calendars (Parks & Special Events).